-Home » Green Building » What Is A Structural Insulated Panel?
+Home » Green Building » What Is A Structural Insulated Panel (SIP)?

 • What’s a SIP?

-The various types of materials used in the production of these panels are inherent Timber Frame and SIPsin the final application of the system.
+The various types of materials used in producing these panels are inherent Timber Frame and SIPsin the final application of the system.
 For example, pressure-treated plywood is used for below-ground foundations.
 Metal SIPs are commonly used for cold storage or environmentally controlled storage buildings.

 Building Green with SIPs

-Environmentally responsible builders use SIPs panel construction as a means to reduce not only the energy costs to maintain the building but to reduce the infiltration of contaminants and toxins as well.
-Pollutants like molds, pollen, and radon can be minimized by airtight construction and proper ventilation systems.
-The indoor environment for healthcare facilities, schools, and homes is an important issue that is effectively addressed with SIP construction techniques.
+Environmentally responsible builders use SIP panel construction to reduce not only the energy costs to maintain the building but also the infiltration of contaminants and toxins.
+The airtight construction and proper ventilation systems can minimize pollutants like molds, pollen, and radon.
+The indoor environment for healthcare facilities, schools, and homes is an important issue effectively addressed with SIP construction techniques.

 Structural Insulated Panel Energy Performance

-SIPs buildings can help reduce annual climate control costs significantly.
-In general, SIPs have a much greater whole-wall R-value than comparable stud walls.
+SIP buildings can help reduce annual climate control costs significantly.
+SIPs generally have a much greater whole-wall R-value than comparable stud walls.

 However, this does require that the construction follow industry standards.
 Any voids must be filled to ensure proper insulation.
 The correct adhesives and sealants must be applied to prevent air and moisture intrusion into the building.